Northernwindss/react-i-ii-review/props.md

 Answer these on your own, then compare answers as a group

 1. What are props?

+  Props are an objects that passes down all the data that you need between parent and children

 2. How do you pass props from a parent to a child?

+  thru attributes in jsx use "<inportedFileHere classnamething={doSomethingHere}>" for the object then you need to {} it because you need to use javascript code inside it

 3. How do you access props from a class based child component?

+    this.props.prop

 4. How do you access props from a functional component?

+  pass in the prop as the arguement

 5. How do you bind a function to a parent component so that it can be passed to a child?
+    .bind
 ### Understand

 Discuss this question in pairs if you have a 4-person group